 Jam or cream first? – Cornwall vs Devon

 The big question when visiting the SW of England is how you should eat your scones.
 Both Devon and Cornwall are famous for them but should they be served with jam or cream first?
 The debate has been raging since the 11th century, with the Cornish preferring jam first and Devonians preferring cream first.
 Ever curious … and hungry I was happy to “take one for the team” and try out both methods on a recent trip.
+Although if cream teas don’t quite whet your whistle then there are plenty more traditional English foods to try.

-First up Cornwall – jam first!
+So first up Cornwall and jam first!

 Location – Tintagel on the north Cornwall coast.